ghi-electronics/Documentation/endpoint/intro.md

 ---
 ![Endpoint](images/endpoint-logo.png)

-Endpoint is .NET for circuits!
-Load and run full .NET applications on embedded hardware.
+Endpoint is FULL .NET 8 for circuits!
+Load and run applications on embedded hardware.

 All you need to get started is Visual Studio or VS Code, an [Endpoint device](devices/intro.md), and a USB cable.